 2008: In Denver, at The Mizel Center for the Arts, the final production of “In the Belly of the Whale.”

-2008: In New York, The Center for Jewish History presents a colloquium entitled “Objects of Affection: The Wedding in Jewish Culture” during which scholars, artists, curators and others gather to discuss the most elaborately celebrated of Jewish life cycle events.
+2008: In New York, The Center for Jewish History presented a colloquium entitled “Objects of Affection: The Wedding in Jewish Culture” during which scholars, artists, curators and others gather to discuss the most elaborately celebrated of Jewish life cycle events.
 Weddings provide rich opportunities to consider the intersection of media and Jewish religious life.

 2008: The headstone unveiling for Don Novick at Eben Israel Cemetery in Cedar Rapids, Iowa.